itsAnotherSLC/attendenceLogger/README.md

 # CSV Data Visualizer
 Simple Application for displaying and storing attendance data.
-Uses maven dependencies such as JFreeChart and OpenCSV
+Uses maven dependencies such as JFreeChart and OpenCSV.

 ![Alt Text](IMG1.png?raw=true)